 - 1. Submit the case list electronically by the published deadline. - 2.
+Use the electronic forms that can be found on their ABOG Personal Page.
+The use of any other form or format is not allowed.
+A paper case list is not acceptable. - 3.
 Submit the summary sheet by the published deadline.
-The summary sheets should reflect the combined totals from all health care sites. - 3.
-Use the electronic forms that can be found on their personal ABOG web page.
-The use of any other form or format is not allowed.
-A paper case list is not acceptable. - 4.
-Collect cases between January 1, and December 31, 2017.
-If enough cases cannot be collected in a one year period of time, the collection of cases can be extended to 2 years.
-However, if a 2 year case list is used, it may not include cases collected during fellowship. - 5.
-Not include any case previously used on a prior case list for a basic or subspecialty Certifying Examination. - 6.
+The summary sheets should reflect the combined totals from all health care sites.

+- 4. Collect cases between January 1 and December 31, 2018.
+If enough cases cannot be collected in a one year period of time, the collection of cases can be extended to 18 months or 2 years.
+However, it may not include cases collected during fellowship. - 5.
+Not include any case previously used on a prior case list for a Specialty or Subspecialty Certifying Examination. - 6.
 Have the case list certified by the appropriate personnel of the institution(s) in which the care was given. - 7.
 De-identify the case list in accordance with the requirements of Section 164.514(a)(b) and (b)(2)(i)&(ii) of the Final Privacy Rule.
 (See Appendix D.) - 8.
 Use standard English language nomenclature.
 Common abbreviations are acceptable.
-There is no list of acceptable abbreviations. - 9.
+(See Appendix E.) - 9.
 List the patient only once.
-If the patient is admitted or seen more than once you should provide information regarding the additional encounters in the appropriate boxes.
+If the patient is admitted more than once you should provide information regarding the additional admissions in the appropriate boxes.